$\omega$-recurrence in cocycles: Non -recurrence in the infinite staircase

-where $b_n$ is any fixed series such that $\sum b_n < \infty$; it follows that \eqref{eqn - omega recurrence series}, the series $\zeta(x)$, is bounded by this sum for \textit{every} $x$ (the only term we can not control is the first, and $\phi_0 \leq \omega(1)$ for all $x$).
+so letting $n \rightarrow \infty$, via \eqref{eqn - phibound} we have $\zeta(x) \leq \omega(0) + \delta$.
 As the choice of $r_n$ is not specific (just some lower bound depending on prior partial quotients), the set of such $\alpha$ that we may construct in this manner is uncountable. \end{proof} \end{theorem}

-\begin{corollary} For each $\lambda \in (0,1/2)$, there is an uncountable collection of $\alpha$ such that the infinite staircase in the direction $\alpha$ has Lyapunov exponent at least $\lambda$. \begin{proof} Compare the conclusions of Theorem \ref{theorem - not omega recurrent for power more than half} and Corollary \ref{corollary - lyapunov}.
-Note that as the Lyapunov spectrum of a cocycle into $\mathbb{Z}$ is a single number, these are ergodic skew products with no zero Lyapounov exponents. \end{proof} \end{corollary}

-We do not suppose that there is something special about the exponent $1/2$; as large choices for $r_n$ allow us to make as widely dispersed as desired the ergodic sums of the origin, and the ergodic sums of any point are tied to the ergodic sums of the origin, it appears likely that the conclusion of Theorem \ref{theorem - not omega recurrent for power more than half} can be extended to much weaker conditions on $\omega$ (presumably any $\sum \omega(n) = \infty$; see for example \cite[Thm.
-1.2]{substitutions1} for the possible control over $\rho_k$).